Classical Mechanics from Energy Conservation or: Why not Momentum?: Abstract

 \section{Abstract}

-It is demonstrated that energy conservation allows for a ``heuristic'' derivation of Newtonian mechanics, if the energy is presumed to be an additive function of position and velocity.
-It is shown that energy must be depicted as a function of position and momentum in order to allow for the correct relativistic equations.
-Accordingly it is argued that not only quantum theory but also special relativity is intrinsically Hamiltonian and requires a description by coordinates and momenta instead of coordinates and velocities.
+It is demonstrated that energy conservation allows for a straight derivation of Newtonian mechanics without an apriori definition of the concept of work.
+Furthermore it is shown that energy must be depicted as a function of position and momentum in order to obtain the correct relativistic equations.
+Accordingly it is argued that not only quantum theory but also special relativity is intrinsically a Hamiltonian theory which requires a description of the dynamics using coordinate and momentum instead of velocity.

 Furthermore it is argued that the usual historical order of the ``formulations'' of mechanics, from Newtonian via Lagrangian to Hamiltonian mechanics, is illogical and misleading.
 We suggest that it should be reversed.